ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 Python Requirements
 -------------------

-Python requirements for a collection vary between **controller-environment** and **other-environment**.
+Python requirements for a collection vary between **controller environment** and **other environment**.
 On the controller-environment, the Python versions required may be higher than what is required on the other-environment.
 While developing a collection, you need to understand the definitions of both the controller-environment and other-environment to help you choose Python versions accordingly:

-* controller-environment: The plugins/modules always run in the same environment (Python interpreter, venv, host, and so on) as ansible-core itself.
+* controller environment: The plugins/modules always run in the same environment (Python interpreter, venv, host, and so on) as ansible-core itself.
-* other-environment: It is possible, even if uncommon in practice, for the plugins/modules to run in a different environment than ansible-core itself.
+* other environment: It is possible, even if uncommon in practice, for the plugins/modules to run in a different environment than ansible-core itself.

 One example scenario where the "even if" clause comes into play is when using cloud modules.
 These modules mostly run on the controller node but in some environments, the controller might run on one machine inside a demilitarized zone which cannot directly access the cloud machines.
 The user has to have the cloud modules run on a bastion host/jump server which has access to the cloud machines.

 .. _coll_controller_req:

-Controller-environment
+Controller environment
 ~~~~~~~~~~~~~~~~~~~~~~

 In the controller environment, collections MUST support Python 2 (version 2.7) and Python 3 (Version 3.6 and higher), unless required libraries do not support these versions.
 Collections SHOULD also support Python v3.5 if all required libraries support this version.

-Other-environment
+Other environment
 ~~~~~~~~~~~~~~~~~

 In the other environment, collections MUST support Python 2 (version 2.7) and Python 3 (Version 3.6 and higher), unless required libraries do not support these versions.
 Collections SHOULD also support Python v2.6 and v3.5 if all required libraries support this version.